ansys/DevRelDocs/2024R1/acp_24R1_md/classes_scene.md

 #### *property* show_element_type

-Highlight “shell” or “solid” elements, or use “automatic” to select solid elements if the object belongs to a solid model.Note: Only analysis plies have solid elements.
+Highlight ``shell`` or ``solid`` elements, or use ``automatic`` to select solid elements if the object belongs to a solid model.
+Note: Only analysis plies have solid elements.
 Shell elements are highlighted for modeling and production plies.

 #### *property* show_global_coordinate_system